fpopic/hmo/lib/gtest-1.8.0/docs/V1_7_Primer.md

 # Simple Tests #

 To create a test:
-  1. Use the `TEST()` macro to define and name a test function, These are ordinary C++ functions that don't return a value.
+  1. Use the `TEST()` macro to define and id a test function, These are ordinary C++ functions that don't return a value.
   1. In this function, along with any valid C++ statements you want to include, use the various Google Test assertions to check values.
   1. The test's result is determined by the assertions; if any assertion in the test fails (either fatally or non-fatally), or if the test crashes, the entire test fails.
 Otherwise, it succeeds.